victorbiga/engineering-management/README.md

 * [Confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias): "the tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses, while giving disproportionately less consideration to alternative possibilities" (Wikipedia).
 * [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law): "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations".
 [Read the original paper](http://www.melconway.com/Home/Committees_Paper.html)
 * [Déformation professionnelle](https://en.wikipedia.org/wiki/D%C3Tuesday9formation_professionnelle): "tendency to look at things from the point of view of one's own profession rather than from a broader perspective" (Wikipedia).
+* [Dominant design](https://en.wikipedia.org/wiki/Dominant_design): "the one that wins the allegiance of the marketplace, the one that competitors and innovators must adhere to if they hope to command significant market following" (Wikipedia).
 * [Dunning–Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect): "cognitive bias in which relatively unskilled persons suffer illusory superiority, mistakenly assessing their ability to be much higher than it really is" (Wikipedia)
 * [Fundamental attribution error](https://en.wikipedia.org/wiki/Fundamental_attribution_error): "the tendency for people to place an undue emphasis on internal characteristics (personality) to explain someone else's behavior in a given situation rather than considering the situation's external factors" (Wikipedia).
 * [Halo effect](https://en.wikipedia.org/wiki/Halo_effect): "an observer's overall impression of a person, company, brand, or product influences the observer's feelings and thoughts about that entity's character or properties" (Wikipedia).